ASIC and FPGA Design and Verification

 Responsible for all aspects of the VHDL training business.

-Chief Architect, Open Source VHDL Verification Methodology (OSVVM) (2012 - Current)
+Architect and Principal Developer, Open Source VHDL Verification Methodology (OSVVM) (2012 - Current)

 Chair, IEEE P1076 VHDL Analysis and Standards Group (VASG).
 (2007 - Current)

 Working group chair for IEEE VHDL Standards Group.

 Consultant, ASIC and FPGA Design and Synthesis (1994 - Current)

 VHDL based ASIC and FPGA design, simulation and synthesis.

 Supported Kentrox's IMA ATM board development.
 Designed components in the ATM data path.
 Targeted Altera 10K50 FPGA devices.

 Supported Intel's Netport product, a network print server.
 Designed ASIC which included Intel 486 interface, DRAM, DMA controller, and IEEE 1284 Parallel Ports.